Essays

 Deep Life Reflections

-Every Friday, I publish Deep Life Reflections, essays on the ideas that shape how we live and think—drawing from cinema, literature, and culture.
+Every Friday, I publish Deep Life Reflections, an essay sharing a single idea drawn from cinema, literature, and culture.

 The Prophecy of Ignatius J. Reilly